-Fits one of two possible Bayesian Instrumental Regression for Disparity
+Fits one of three possible Bayesian Instrumental Regression for Disparity

 Estimation (BIRDiE) models to BISG probabilities and covariates.
 The simplest